MR ROBERTS! PART I: NATHANIEL

 The tall one knocked back a shot.

-“You must be Irish with that mane of red hair, let me buy you a proper drink”.
+“You must be Irish with that mane of red hair,” he said, let me buy you a proper drink”.

-Then turning to Samantha, his friend blurted out, “Do you believe in love at first sight?”
+Then turning to Samantha, the guy’s friend blurted out, “Do you believe in love at first sight?”

 Samantha was relieved when the guy pulled back just as his friend slid in.